Stop, Thief! 5 Steps to Wipe Out Stolen Website Content

 Step 4: Report the page to the domain registrar or host.

-If deindexing isn’t enough for you, and you want the content removed completely, you can report the thief to their domain registrar (the company who owns their URL).
+If deindexing isn’t enough for you, and you want the content removed completely, you can report the thief to their domain registrar (the company that owns their URL).
 Registrars want to do everything in their power to avoid being caught in the middle of a legal battle, so if you tell them there’s copied content being served via their URL, they might suspend the domain.

 To identify the registrar of a particular website, use a WHOIS tool like this one provided by Network Solutions.
 Here are some sample results: